soffoalbert/pdf-api/README.md

 These tests are there to test the different set of APIs but this time not in isolation but rather with an actual running instance of the application.

-## Error Codes
+## HTTP Codes and their meaning

-500 - Something unexpected occurred(Ideally this should not occur or at least not be shown to the user) 400 - When the URLs has already being processed.
+- 500: Something unexpected occurred(Ideally this should not occur or at least not be shown to the user)
+- 400: When the URLs has already being processed.
-201 - When the PDF or file processing request has being stored and submitted to the message broker.
+- 201: - When the PDF or file processing request has being stored and submitted to the message broker.
-200 - When the request to fetch all PDF s data from the database.
+- 200:  - When the request to fetch all PDF s data from the database.

 ## Technologies used
 - **NodeJS**: to execute javascript on the backend